laudalahsoon/IMOU-Ranger-2D-firmware/README.md

                      THIS IS A SMALL STEP

+ After extracting the zip file, I found that the firmware is divided into several image files in partitions like "kernel", "boot" etc and along with these there is a file which is a shell script to flash these image files to respective partitions

+ I have uploaded all the other files after extraxting the zip file which can be further unpacked by utilitues like 'unsquashfs' to unpack the squashfs linux file system.

    I am not a pro-hacker but I strive to be one, I have just taken the ONE step which was not taken when I encountered my problem with this chinese camera.